phayes/xee-extract/README.md

 # xee-extract

-A powerful Rust crate for XPath-driven XML data extractioin using the Xee engine.
-This crate provides a procedural macro `XeeExtract` that allows you to deserialize XML documents into Rust structs using XPath expressions.
+A powerful Rust crate for XPath-driven XML data extraction using the Xee engine.
+This crate provides a procedural macro `Extract` that allows you to deserialize XML documents into Rust structs using XPath expressions.

 ## Installation